wesleys-theory/RoPaSci360-B/README.md

     - total distance from upper rocks to lower scissors + total distance from upper papers \
       to lower rocks + total distance from upper scissors to lower papers

+    - number of upper tokens - number of lower tokens

 - Always have 'Player' playing 'upper' internally and if it has been assigned 'lower' just \
   invert the moves given to the referee and invert the moves coming from the referee